betaflight/betaflight.com/docs/development/manufacturer/creating-configuration.md

 ALIGN_CUSTOM
 ```

-When using `ALIGN_CUSTOM` specify orientation in decidegrees:
+When using `ALIGN_CUSTOM` specify orientation in `DECIDEGREES` ranging from -3600-3600:

 ```
 #define ALIGN_1_GYRO_ROLL DECIDEGREES